Notes from optimizing a blog page.

-The loading UI was taking too long compared to the content on the Computer Science lectures page, so I decided to optimize it.
+The loading UI on a computer science lecture page was showing for far too long relative to the content, so I decided to optimize it.

-The lecture page looks like this.
-Can you guess which part seems to be causing the slow loading?
+The lecture page looked like this.
+Which part do you think was causing the slow load?

 // flow.tsx